thisisagile/easy/README.md

 The class `UseCase` has five items, such as `UseCase.Main` or `UseCase.ChangePassword`.
 The constructor has an additional property `scope`, which the `Enum` class does not have, but it calls on the constructor of its superclass to actual make it work.
 All instances of `Enum` have a property `id`, which is used to store the enums, when used as property on entities, or for comparison.

 ### Value objects
 When we are not so much interested in the identity of objects, as with entities, but are merely interested in the values of the object, we use value objects.
-A nice usfeul definition of value objects is presented by Eric Evens in his seminal book *Domain Driven Design*.
+A nice useful definition of value objects is presented by Eric Evens in his seminal book *Domain Driven Design*.

 > An object that represents a descriptive aspect of the domain with no conceptual identity is called a Value Object.
 Value Objects are instantiated to represent elements of the design that we care about only for what they are, not who or which they are.